Esther Kinsky: Life and works

 Esther Kinsky grew up in North Rhine-Westphalia and read Slavonic studies at Bonn.
 She works as a literary translator from the Polish, English and Russian languages into German and as the author of prose and poetry.
 After spending some years in London, she settled in Berlin.

-Amongst her noted works are the novel Am Fluss, published by Matthes & Seitz, Berlin 2014 and appearing in English in January 2018 as River, translated by Iain Galbraith and published by Fitzcarraldo Editions.
+Among her noted works are the novel Am Fluss, published by Matthes & Seitz, Berlin 2014 and appearing in English in January 2018 as River, translated by Iain Galbraith and published by Fitzcarraldo Editions.

 Kinsky has received many awards both for her literary work and her translations, including in 2015 the Kranichsteiner Literature Prize and, for Am Fluss, the Preis der SWR-Bestenliste of Baden-Baden.
+In 2024, she received the Droste Prize.

 From the summer semester of 2016 she held the annual Thomas Kling lectureship in Poetry at the University of Bonn.
 During the 2017/2018 fall/winter semester she was the August Wilhelm von Schlegel Visiting Professor of the Poetics of Translation at the Free University of Berlin.

 In 2018 her novel, Hain: Geländeroman was published by Suhrkamp Verlag, Berlin, and won the Belletristik (Belles Lettres) category of the Leipzig Book Fair Prize, 2018.
 This work has been published in an English translation by Caroline Schmidt as Grove: A Field Novel (Fitzcarraldo Editions, 2020).
+In 2023 she wrote Seeing Further, a non-fiction recounting of her purchase and restoration of a small cinema in Hungary.
+It is published in English by Fitzcarraldo Editions, trans.
+Caroline Schmidt (2024).

 Kinsky was married to the German-Scottish literary translator Martin Chalmers (1948–2014).